tardate/LittleCodingKata/javascript/progress_bars_bootstrap/README.md

 $('#myProgressbar').progressbar("update", 100)
 ```

-If updates are amitted too fast, the bar will  increasingly lag the desired value.
+If updates are emitted too fast, the bar will increasingly lag the desired value.
 It will catch up eventually, but can make for some unexpected animation sequences.

 ## Credits and References